 Brightwater has two regulation-size tennis courts located adjacent to the Clubhouse.
 They are available for use by our residents only and must be reserved using the sign-up sheets at the courts.For tennis court rules, click here.

 The Brightwater Community pool and a baby pool are adjacent to the Brightwater Clubhouse along with two covered gazebos.
 The pools are open weekends in May and Wednesday through Sunday during the summer.
 The pools are staffed with lifeguards from A-Beautiful Pools and are a great place for residents to enjoy a summer swim.
 The pools close after Labor Day.
-For the Brightwater pool rules and 2017 schedule,
+For the Brightwater pool rules and 2021 pool schedule,

 Lakes of Brightwater